-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$ million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by percentage points, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$ million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by percentage points, assuming no change in the assumed initial public offering price.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$4.125 per Unit, would increase (decrease) the total consideration paid by new investors by \$2 million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by 4 percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by 5 percentage points, assuming that the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase (decrease) of 500,000 Units offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$2.25 million and, in the case of an increase, would increase the percentage of total consideration paid by new investors by 4 percentage points and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors by 6 percentage points, assuming no change in the initial public offering price.